OpenObservability/OpenMetrics/OpenMetrics.md

 ## Metric Names versus Labels

 There are situations in which both using multiple Metrics within a MetricFamily or multiple MetricFamilies seem to make sense.
-Summing or averaging aMetricFamily should be meaningful even if it’s not always useful.
+Summing or averaging aMetricFamily should be meaningful even if it's not always useful.
 For example, mixing voltage and fan speed is not meaningful.

 As a reminder, OpenMetrics is built with the assumption that ingestors can process and perform aggregations on data.